-We are a profitable and rapidly growing technology company with an initial focus on offering comprehensive genetic testing to provide physicians with clinically actionable diagnostic information they can use to improve the overall quality of patient care.
+We are a growing technology company with an initial focus on offering comprehensive genetic testing to provide physicians with clinically actionable diagnostic information they can use to improve the quality of patient care.
 We have developed a proprietary technology platform that integrates sophisticated data comparison and suppression algorithms, adaptive learning software, advanced genetic diagnostics tools and integrated laboratory processes.
 This platform allows us to offer a broad and flexible test menu and continually expand and improve our proprietary genetic reference library, while maintaining accessible pricing, high accuracy and competitive turnaround times.
 We believe our test menu offers more genes for testing than our competitors in today's market, which enables us to provide expansive options for test customization and clinically actionable results.
-Our current test menu includes approximately 18,000 single-gene tests and more than 300 pre-established, multi-gene, disease-specific panels that collectively test for approximately 7,700 genetic conditions, including various cancers, cardiovascular diseases, neurological disorders and pediatric conditions.
+Our current test menu includes approximately 18,000 single-gene tests and more than 850 pre-established, multi-gene, disease-specific panels that collectively test for approximately 7,700 genetic conditions, including various cancers, cardiovascular diseases, neurological disorders and pediatric conditions.

-Our existing customer base consists primarily of hospitals and medical institutions, which are frequent and high-volume users of genetic tests and which typically pay us directly for our tests.
-We have generated growing demand for our tests with relatively little marketing efforts to date, which we believe demonstrates the advantages of our offering compared to other available genetic testing alternatives.
-We offer tests at competitive prices, averaging approximately \$1,200 per billable test delivered in the three months ended March 31, 2017, and at a lower cost to us than many of our competitors, totaling approximately \$420 per billable test delivered in the three months ended March 31, 2017.
-Our volume has grown rapidly since our commercial launch in 2013, with over 24,747 billable tests delivered through March 31, 2017.
-We delivered 4,422 billable tests in the three months ended March 31, 2017, compared to 2,428 billable tests delivered in the three months ended March 31, 2016.
-We recorded revenue and income from continuing operations of \$5.3 million and \$232,000, respectively, in the three months ended March 31, 2016.
-Moreover, we have achieved profitability at an early stage of our operations.
+Our existing customer base consists primarily of hospitals and medical institutions, which are relatively frequent and high-volume users of genetic tests and which typically pay us directly for our tests.
+We have generated high demand for our tests with less marketing efforts to date than many of our competitors, which we believe demonstrates the advantages of our offering compared to other available genetic testing alternatives, and we believe our investments in our sales and marketing team and strategies in recent periods will help stimulate further long-term demand.
+We offer tests at competitors, totaling approximately \$1,168 per billable test delivered in the first nine months of 2017, and at a lower cost to us than many of our competitors, with over 32,690 billable tests delivered through September 30, 2017.
+We delivered 4,072 and 12,365 billable tests in the third quarter and first nine months of 2017, respectively, compared to 3,419 and 8,628 billable tests delivered in the third quarter and first nine months of 2016, respectively.
+We recorded revenue and loss from continuing operations of \$4.5 million and \$1.1 million, respectively, in the three months ended September 30, 2017, compared to revenue and loss from continuing operations of \$5.0 million and \$1.1 million, respectively, in the three months ended September 30, 2016.
+We recorded revenue and loss from continuing operations of \$14.4 million and \$886,000, respectively, in the nine months ended September 30, 2017, compared to revenue and loss from continuing operations of \$12.4 million and \$6.2 million, respectively, in the nine months ended September 30, 2016.